redraincatching/college_notes/college_vault/CT213/memory_management.md

 ![[paged_address_translation_2.png]]
 however:
 every virtual memory reference causes two physical accesses
-- one to find the appropraite user page table
+- one to find the appropriate user page table
-- one to find the desired page this is slow to combat this, we use:
+- one to find the desired page

+this is slow
+to combat this, we use: